UK Parliament

 - Description

-- The Petitions Committee has scheduled a debate on a petition relating to a general election.
+- The Petitions Committee has scheduled a debate relating to compensation for women affected by state pension changes.

 Read the petition: